© Crown copyright 2020

 It is important to note the grant of a pavement licence only permits the placing of furniture on the highway.
 Other regulatory frameworks still apply such as the need for alcohol licenses and the need to comply with registration requirements for food businesses.

-If the applicant has a licence to serve alcohol on-premises temporary amendments to the Licensing Act 2003 will allow them to sell alcohol for consumption off the premises without needing to apply for a variation of their licence.
+If the applicant has a licence to serve alcohol on-premises temporary amendments to the Licencing Act 2003, through the Business and Planning Act 2020, will allow them to sell alcohol for consumption off the premises without needing to apply for a variation of their licence.
+More details can be found in the guidance accompanying the Business and Planning Act 2020.

 No. Once a licence is granted, or deemed to be granted, the applicant will also benefit from deemed planning permission to use the land for anything done pursuant to the licence while the licence is valid.